YeriAddict/iris-recognition/README.md

 ### 2. Pipeline Execution

-The core recognition process is handled by the IrisPipeline class, which performs:
+The core recognition process is handled by the IrisDataPreprocessor class, which performs:

 - Localization